xezno/sbox-shaders/README.md

 ## Using them

-Select the shader you want, then copy that folder into your game's root folder.
-It'll include all the textures and shader files you need for it to work.
+Select the shader you want, then copy the vfx file(s) over to your game's `shaders` folder.

 ## License